Tuesday, May 5, 2022

 Where Will We Ride?

-We will be touring around my little bit of motorcycling heaven in the Berkshire Hills of Western Massachusetts and southern Vermont.
+We will be touring around my little bit of motorcycling heaven in the Berkshire Hills of Western Massachusetts.

 Rides will meet in or near Ashfield, MA.